danielholmes/coc-base-analyser/README.md

 ## General TODO
- - 3d render
- - trap access (if leadership go for it)
+ - refactoring js into modules
+ - ui overhaul: select clan -> load players, select player, click go
+ - make for all Town Halls with different rule sets for each
  - mobile device/small size compatibility (including dynamic canvas size)
+ - better rendering - hide whole canvas until results received
  - make it more apparent that need to open accordian to see problems (maybe open first failed)
  - green/red tick for accordian headers
  - overall summary, e.g. "you have passed 1/5 rules, see below"

+ - 3d render
+ - trap access (if leadership go for it)
+ - select rule set types for each TH - farm + arranged
  - pass, warning, fail levels (e.g. for minion anchors)
  - saved result with a url to be able to send someone (save serialised result in db which can be recalled and lasts one day, ensure to inlude version number so can expire early if need)

 ## TH8 TODO Rules
+ - minion+loon hitting mortars and cannons without air coverage
  - minimum # compartments - defend against gowipe
- - minion anchors (warning only, no hard fail, once that functionality is built)
- - minion+loon hitting mortars and cannons without air coverage
    - BK not swappable
    - minimum 3 DGB possible spots (including diagonal)
    - sufficient empty space within walls to make attacker guess
- - warnings for upgrading, e.g. build new traps asap if not maxed
+ - minion anchors (warning only, no hard fail, once that functionality is built)
  - wb t junction warning